Golden Hill Paugussett Indian Nation

-The Golden Hill Paugussett is a state-recognized Native American tribe in Connecticut.
+The Golden Hill Paugussett Nation is a state-recognized Native American tribe in Connecticut.
 Granted reservations in a number of towns in the 17th century, their land base was whittled away until they were forced to reacquire a small amount of territory in the 19th century.
 Today they retain a state-recognized reservation in the town of Trumbull, and have an additional reservation acquired in 1978 and 1980 in Colchester, Connecticut.

-They descend from the historic Quiripi speaking Paugussett, an Algonguian-speaking nation who historically occupied much of western Connecticut prior to the arrival of European colonists.
+They descend from the historic Paugussett, an Algonguian-speaking nation who historically occupied much of western Connecticut prior to the arrival of European colonists.
 They are among the five tribes recognized by the state.
 They were denied federal recognition in 2004.

-Present day
+Membership

 The 100-member tribe lives primarily in urban areas of Southwestern Connecticut due to the minuscule size of its 1/4 acre reserve in the Nichols section of Trumbull, Connecticut.
 Several members presently reside in Colchester, Connecticut, where the tribe has a second 106 acre reservation.

 In 2009, a state court dismissed a challenge to the tribe's status as Indians, refusing to eject members of the Golden Hill Paugussett Tribe from reservations in Trumbull and Colchester.